-When it comes to leadership metrics, the first step is to define what matters and then separate these aspects from other business metrics like financials etc. The second step is to define how these results will be used.
-Here it is important not to fall in the trap of collecting data for collection’s sake, but actually use it.
+When it comes to leadership metrics, the first step is to define what matters and then separate these aspects from other business metrics like financials, etc. The second step is to define how these results will be used.
+Here it is important not to fall into the trap of collecting data for collection’s sake but actually use it.

 It all starts with identifying the right leaders.
 Develop them so that they are actively engaged.
 Expect them to set the right example.
 Establish metrics that count and hold them accountable.